 The course runs over 3 years and includes academic training, mainly provided by INSA Strasbourg, and on-the-job training.
 The course alternates periods of two weeks in a company with 2 weeks at the School.
 The HVAC engineering sandwich course is recognized under the student status created in 1962.

 This aims to give the trainee engineer the knowledge and skills to enable him or her to adapt to changes in the profession or the environment and be operational as soon as he or she qualifies from INSA.
+The common thread running through the academic training can be summed up by the following keywords:

 The training path also involves numerous technical projects.